inab/genluhn/README.md

 ```

-Accessory methods of this library are `intToDigits` and `strToDigits`, which are used when either an integer or a string have to be translated to a list of digits in the given numerical base.
+Accessory methods of this library are `intToDigits`, `strToDigits` and `bytesToDigits`, which are used when either an integer, or a string or a byteslike object have to be translated to a list of digits in the given numerical base.